Willoughby, Lincolnshire: Residential

 Although several new houses have been built in the village, such as those on Tavern Way and John Smith Close, the village has seen little growth.
 Newer houses have been built to the west of the village on the old grounds of the tavern.
 Older houses are to the east of the village near the church.

 The most recent development is a group of new bungalows on Station Road.

 There is a large manor house at the eastern edge of the village toward Bonthorpe.
 The older main building was recently renovated.
 In the 1980s, a new hall and extension was constructed and in the 1990s and 2000s further improvements were carried out.

 Another large house in the grounds of the church is the rectory on Station Road.

 Commercial

 At present there is only one shop/petrol station selling convenience goods and a former blacksmith's shop which sells and repairs gardening equipment.
 A mobile fish and chip shop visits the village weekly.
 The public house is called The Willoughby Arms.
 The village used to be larger, with more services that included a butcher, a post office and a dairy shop.
 Changing demographics and the loss of the railway line and station caused the decline of these businesses.

+Religious

+St Helena's Church dates in part from the 14th century and is a grade I listed building.